-Donor Receiving School/ Department Donation Disbursement Total Value of Donation Dick's Sporting Goods Foundation Worthing HS Support for Campus Athletic Programs \$75,000.00 In-Kind

-Dick's Sporting Goods Foundation has awarded an in-kind donation valued at \$75,000.00 to Worthing HS Athletics Department.
+Donor Receiving School/ Department Donation Disbursement Total Value of Donation Dick's Sporting Goods Foundation Worthing HS Support for Campus Athletic Programs \$75,000.00 In-Kind the donation is to suppor Dick's Sporting Goods Foundation has awarded an in-kind donation valued at \$75,000.00 to Worthing HS Athletics Department.
 The purpose of the donation is to support the campus athletic programs with uniforms, athletic equipment, and training for coaches.
 Dick's Sporting Goods Foundation has a history of donating to HISD schools.
 This donation may only be used for the purpose intended.

-Good Reason Houston Office of CCMR Program Assessment \$220,000.00 In-Kind

-Good Reason Houston has made an in-kind donation to the Office of CCMR valued at \$220,000.00 for school year 2023-2024 and 2024-2025.
-The donation will support utilizing Contigo Ed to perform a thorough analysis of the CTE and Advanced Academics programs.
-Contigo Ed will report on its findings and help the Office of CCMR develop and implement plans to modify programs to attain the goal of more students earning industry-based certifications and earning college credits while in high school.
-This donation may only be used for the purpose intended.

-Kym Coleman Scarborough ES Bicycles and One Gift Card \$5,300.00 In-kind Education Foundation (KCEF)

-KCEF has made an in-kind donation valued at \$5,300.00 to Scarborough ES.
+Good Reason Houston Office of CCMR Program Assessment \$220,000.00 In-Kind The donation will support report on its findings and I utilizing Contigo Ed to perform a thorou help the Office of CCMR develop and im of CCMR valued at \$220,000.00 for schoo gh analysis of the CTE and Advanced Ac plement plans to modify programs to attair gh school.
+This donation may only be used ademics programs.
+Contigo Ed will the goal of more students earning Kym Coleman Education Foundation (KCEF) Scarborough ES Bicycles and One Gift Card \$5,300.00 In-kind KCEF has made an in-kind donation valued at \$5,300.00 to Scarborough ES.
 The donation consists of 38 bicycles and one gift card for \$134.00.
 The bicycles will be distributed to the third, fourth, and fifth graders who made the Honor Roll and to six Most Improved students.
 The gift card is for one Honor Roll student receiving Special Education services.
 Upon board approval, the bicycles and gift card will be distributed to students in June 2023.
 This donation may only be used for the purpose intended.

-Donor Receiving School/ Department Donation Disbursement Total Value of Donation Mylie E. Durham Parent Teacher Association (PTA) Durham ES Supplies and Materials, Equipment, Other Operating Costs \$11,500.00 In-Kind
+Donor Receiving School/ Department Donation Disbursement Total Value of Donation Mylie E. Durham Parent Teacher Association (PTA) Durham ES Supplies and Materials, Equipment, Other Operating Costs \$11,500.00 In-Kind to the school cafeteria to 00.00 to Durham ES.
+The purpose of the do istic panels to reduce noise levels, 500 so purpose intended.
+Pete and Thomas Foundation Lawson MS Supplies and Materials, Equipment \$7,000.00 on MS. The purpose of the donation is to sun one state of the donation is to sun ones, socks, and equipment.
+This donation Precinct2gether, Inc. Lyons ES Bicycles and Helmets \$27,000.00 In-Kind Precinct2gether, Inc. has made an in-kind donation valued at \$27,000.00 to Lyons ES.

-Mylie E. Durham PTA has made an in-kind donation valued at \$11,500.00 to Durham ES.
-The purpose of the donation is to provide enhancements to the school cafeteria to include 400 square feet (sq. ft.) of acoustic panels to reduce noise levels, 500 sq. ft. of decorative panels, and 14 decorative hanging clouds.
-This donation may only be used for the purpose intended.

-Pete and Thomas Lawson MS Supplies and Materials, Equipment \$7,000.00 roundalion

-The Pete and Thomas Foundation has donated \$7,000.00 to Lawson MS. The purpose of the donation is to support all the girls' athletic teams at Lawson MS and athletes who need items to participate, such as shoes, socks, and equipment.
-This donation may only be used for the purpose intended.

-Precinct2gether, Inc. Lyons ES Bicycles and Helmets \$27,000.00 In-Kind r rediriotzgetrier, mo.
-Lyons LO Bioyoles and Fielinets ψ21,000.00 III I IIII II

-Precinct2gether, Inc. has made an in-kind donation valued at \$27,000.00 to Lyons ES.
 The purpose of the donation is to provide 200 bicycles and 200 helmets for students in the second, third, fourth, and fifth grades.
+Students will be chosen based on improvements in attendance and 200 helmets for students in the second, third, fourth, and fifth grades.
 Students will be chosen based on improvements in attendance, academics, and behavior.
 Harris County Commissioner Adrian Garcia and his team will attend the distribution ceremony.
 The distribution will be a drive up/pick up system in the school's U-turn driveway before the end of the 2022-2023 school year.
 Precinct2gether, Inc. is a charitable organization founded in 1975 that serves the needs of seniors, veterans, and the youth of Harris County Precinct 2.
 This donation may only be used for the purpose intended.